FripSide

-fripSide is a Japanese pop and trance duo originally formed by composer Satoshi Yaginuma (Sat) and singer Nao in February 2002.
+Fripside (stylized as fripSide) is a Japanese pop/trance duo originally formed by composer Satoshi Yaginuma (Sat) and singer Nao in February 2002.

 History

 In a 2008 interview, Satoshi said that he was a fan of TM Network and its member Tetsuya Komuro in his elementary and junior high school days and began to produce his music at the age of 14.

 When the group started, they were releasing their songs on the Japanese amateur and indie community, Muzie. fripSide's albums were always high in sales at Muzie's online CD shop.
 As of July 2006, more than 6,000 copies of the three original albums have been sold.

 They officially became a part of Visual Arts in 2006.
 They released their works under elseena-music entertainment and many of their songs were created for Visual Arts' games, as well as other erotic game companies.
 In addition, fripSide had a side group, called "fripSide NAO Project" which started on March 30, 2007. fripSide NAO Project released songs different from the usual style of fripSide, and did not follow fripSide's motto of "creating songs that everyone can relate to".
 One album and one single were released under fripSide NAO project.

 On March 15, 2009, Nao stated on the fripSide Official Website that she had graduated from fripSide.
 Sat and Nao want to pursue different musical careers, as Nao intends to pursue a solo singing career.
 Meanwhile, Sat will continue in fripSide with a new project called, fripside: THE NEXT PROJECT.